rdanter/wrl-rpi-bsp/README.hardware.md

 The following problems have been identified with this BSP:

 * Raspberry Pi 3 B+ does not boot.
-A firmware upgrade is required to support the new 3B+, but this firmware in turn requires a kernel upgrade to resolve USB issues.
+A bootloader upgrade is required to support the new 3B+, but this in turn requires a kernel upgrade to resolve USB issues.
+* Several RPi boards have built-in wireless (wifi) and bluetooth (bt) support.
+  The drivers for these devices require binary firmware blobs which are not free, therefore they have not been included in this BSP.

 4. Change History